- 1 Best Double Din Head Unit Reviews (Updated List)

 If your car has a single DIN head unit, you won’t be able to install a double-DIN model instead of it.
 If the car has a 2-DIN stereo, you can replace it with another 2-DIN model, but you can also install a single-DIN one instead.
 The extra space can be used to install a pocket for your phone, as a space to store your CDs, or you can use it to install an equalizer.

-What Are the Advantages of Upgrading a Head Unit?
+The 5 Advantages of Upgrading a Head Unit

 Depending on your current head unit, there are many advantages to be gained if you upgrade it.
 Here’s how upgrading your head unit might help.